thuml/Large-Time-Series-Model/README.md

 ### Model Architecture

-Given the limited exploration of **the backbone for large time series models**, we extensively evaluate candidate backbones and adopt the decoder-only Transformer with autoregressive generation towards LTSMs.
+Given the limited exploration of **the backbone for large time-series models**, we extensively evaluate candidate backbones and adopt the decoder-only Transformer with autoregressive generation towards LTMs.

 <p align="center">
 <img src="./figures/architecture.png" align=center />